Tczew: Transport

-It is an important railway junction with a classification yard.
+The Tczew train station is an important railway junction with a classification yard.
 The Polish A1 motorway runs nearby, west of the city.

 Sports

 Sports clubs in Tczew include Pogoń Tczew and Gryf Tczew (football), Unia Tczew (football and rowing), Wisła Tczew (football and boxing) and Sambor Tczew (handball, athletics and swimming).

 English Language Camp

 For the last 19 years, the town has been the host location for the annual English Language Camp.
 The camp, often nicknamed "Camp Tczew" is hosted by the American-Polish Partnership for Tczew and offers students a three-week program where they have the opportunity to interact with Americans and improve their English.